[ah-teh vahybs]noun

-PR + outreach and event support shaped by Ate — the Pilipino word for older sister — where care and strategy support artists and honor their stories.
+PR + outreach and consultation shaped by Ate — the Philippine word for older sister — where care and strategy supports artists and honor their stories.

 The emotional and operational labor behind visibility: building relationships, and creating the conditions for connection and belonging.